rozek/node-red-user-management-example/README.md

 ### POST /user/&lt;user-id&gt;/send-confirmation-link ###

 * POST without body
-* &lt;user-id&gt; must be the email address of an account which still has to be confirmed (either because it has just been registered or because it is the the new address of an account which is currently being renamed)
+* &lt;user-id&gt; must be the email address of an account which still has to be confirmed (either because it has just been registered or because it is the new address of an account which is currently being renamed)
 * the requesting user does not have to authenticate him/herself
 * if all conditions are met, another registration email (with the original deadline) will be sent to the given &lt;user-id&gt;
 * warning: currently, success of email submission can not be tested - it may be, that an email address is successfully registered which never receives any email